faizan12123/Queues/README.md

 # Queues
-Queue that uses a linear linked list
+Refernce-based implementation of a queue that uses a linear linked list to represent the items in a queue.
+Including a head and tail reference.